Belong.Life Goes All In on AI: Launches First-Ever Proactive Conversational AI Cancer Mentor, Setting New Standard in Personalized Patient Support

 "I am very impressed by the quality of Dave's answers to cancer patients," said Dr. Ilya Iofin, Chief of Orthopaedic Oncology Service at Mount Sinai Hospital.
 "Dave allays patients' immediate concerns, guides them in the right direction, and prepares them for meeting with their physician, all while expressing empathy for the patient.
 Had I not known that Dave is an AI mentor, I would have been certain that he is a physician with expertise in multiple cancer subtypes.
 Very impressive!"

 "We're pleased to see the recognition Dave has received from expert oncologists around the world," said Dr. Daniel Vorobiof, renowned oncologist and Chief Medical Director of Belong.Life.
 "Dave has been praised and endorsed as a relevant and helpful assistant that can greatly benefit cancer patients globally.
-Feedback has shown us that Dave is empowering patients to make informed decisions, enhancing their quality of care and life, and hopefully make less mistakes."
+Feedback has shown us that Dave is empowering patients to make informed decisions, enhancing their quality of care and life, and minimizing misconceptions."

 The BelongAI Dave - Cancer Mentor app utilizes the company's patent-pending conversational AI technology, which is based on Belong's exclusive database of real-world patient experiences.
 The solution has been trained on over two billion data points, including interactions between patients and physicians, as well as patient-to-patient interactions within the Belong.Life community.